JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 ### Binary Tree

-For every element x the following holds: all elements of right subtree of x are >x and all elements of the left subtree are <x.
+For every element `x` the following holds: all elements of right subtree of `x` are `>x` and all elements of the left subtree are `<x`.

-Search:
+Operations:

-- is easy - just go left or right.
+- **search** - is easy: just go left or right

-Traversal:
+- **traversal**:
   - _in-order_ - left subtree, me, right subtree
   - _pre-order_ - me, left subtree, right subtree
   - _post-order_ - left subtree, right subtree, me

-Insertion:

-- perform the search until you find NULL and put it there
+- **insertion** - perform the search until you find NULL and put it there

-Deletion:

-- tricky only for a node that has 2 children; replace with the one which is the most on th left out of all its left subtrees
+- **deletion** - tricky only for a node that has 2 children; replace with the one which is the most on th left out of all its left subtrees

 Note that insertions/deletions can create unbalanced trees which are no longer so optimal - that's why data randomness is often desired.
 An example of always balanced trees are the red-black trees.